George Wyndham, 3rd Earl of Egremont: Patron of the arts

-Wyndham was a patron of painters such as Turner and Constable, and of the sculptor John Flaxman who contributed a heroic group of Michael overthrowing Satan for the North Gallery.
+Wyndham was a patron of painters such as Turner and Constable, and of the sculptor John Flaxman who contributed a heroic group of Michael overthrowing Satan for the North Gallery at Petworth.
 Turner spent much time at Petworth House and had a studio on an upper floor.
-He painted landscapes of Petworth, Arundel, and one of the earl's canal projects, the Chichester Ship Canal.
-Like his father, the earl also collected French furniture, as when on a visit to Paris in July 1802 during the Peace of Amiens, he bought a pair of five-light candelabra supported by bronze female caryatids, supplied by Martin-Eloy Lignereux.
+He painted landscapes of Petworth, Arundel, and one of the Earl's canal projects, the Chichester Ship Canal.
+Like his father, the Earl also collected French furniture, as when on a visit to Paris in July 1802 during the Peace of Amiens, he bought a pair of five-light candelabra supported by bronze female caryatids, supplied by Martin-Eloy Lignereux.

 Canal builder

-The earl was an enthusiast for canal building, which would allow for agricultural improvement on his Petworth estates by bringing in chalk from Houghton for liming, and coal to replace scarce supplies of firewood, releasing more land for food production.
+The Earl was an enthusiast for canal building, which would allow for agricultural improvement on his Petworth estates by bringing in chalk from Houghton for liming, and coal to replace scarce supplies of firewood, releasing more land for food production.
 The first venture was the Rother Navigation, making the River Rother navigable to Midhurst.
-Failing, during the time of Canal Mania, to find any reliable contractor able to undertake the construction, most of the work was done by the earl's own estate workers.
+Failing, during the time of Canal Mania, to find any reliable contractor able to undertake the construction, most of the work was done by the Earl's own estate workers.
 Starting from Stopham the Navigation reached Petworth in 1795 and Midhurst in 1796.
 A branch to Haslingbourne, south of Petworth, was then built, known as the Petworth Canal.
 This was originally intended to be extended north to link to the River Wey, but following unfavourable surveys, the plan was abandoned when the cost of locks needed to reach the north side of Petworth proved prohibitive.

-In 1796, the earl purchased 36 per cent of the shares in the Arun Navigation Company, saving it from bankruptcy when it was burdened with the £16,000 cost of building the Coldwaltham cut and Hardham tunnel.
-Having abandoned plans for a canal from Petworth to Shalford and keen for the nation to have an inland waterway linking London and Portsmouth, safe from natural hazards to coastal shipping and naval attack by the French, the earl turned his attention to linking the River Arun to the River Wey in Surrey.
+In 1796, the Earl purchased 36 per cent of the shares in the Arun Navigation Company, saving it from bankruptcy when it was burdened with the £16,000 cost of building the Coldwaltham cut and Hardham tunnel.
+Having abandoned plans for a canal from Petworth to Shalford and keen for the nation to have an inland waterway linking London and Portsmouth, safe from natural hazards to coastal shipping and naval attack by the French, the Earl turned his attention to linking the River Arun to the River Wey in Surrey.
 The Arun Canal had extended the navigable length of the River Arun to Newbridge on the road from Wisborough Green to Billingshurst and the Wey and Arun Junction Canal was completed in 1816 to connect to the Godalming Navigation.
-In 1823, the completion of the Portsmouth and Arundel Canal, including the Chichester Ship Canal, completed the London to Portsmouth route for barges and marked the end of the earl's investment in canal building.
+In 1823, the completion of the Portsmouth and Arundel Canal, including the Chichester Ship Canal, completed the London to Portsmouth route for barges and marked the end of the Earl's investment in canal building.

 A number of vessels were named Egremont, including a barge on the Arun Navigation, a brigantine built at Littlehampton for coastal trading and wrecked on the Goodwin Sands after only two years, and later a steam tug used to tow barges across Chichester and Langstone harbours for the Portsmouth and Arundel Canal.